-This fountain is wonderful reproduction of a vintage late 19th century Belle Époque absinthe fountain.
+This fountain is a wonderful reproduction of a late 19th century Belle Époque absinthe fountain.
 The glass bowl is mouth-blown and the fountains are handmade.

 Absinthe fountains were mostly used in high-end bars because of their expensive price tag.
 They were brought to the table, where the customer would prepare the absinthe himself.
 Absinthe fountains were (and still are) the preferred way to prepare absinthe, as one can perfectly control the rate of water.
 But unfortunately due to accidents, very few fountains have survived intact with its original glass bowl.